chrysaliswoon/catris-game/README.md

 ## Summary
 As this was my first time creating a project in a very tight timeframe, it was considered extremely ambitious for me to recreate the Tetris game.

 However, the idea behind it was that by learning how others recreated the game, I would understand the logic flow behind it and how they linked the HTML, CSS and JS together.
-This would then allow me to complete create a game from scratch by myself.
+This would then allow me to create a game from scratch.

 I also learn best by recreating someone's else work, deconstructing it, and then find a better way of going about it.